Frequently asked questions on medicinal cannabis

 How will patients obtain medicinal cannabis products?

-Medicinal cannabis products will not be available over the counter and patients will not be able to access medicinal cannabis products for smoking or for recreational use.
+Medicinal cannabis products are not available over the counter and patients will not be able to access medicinal cannabis products for smoking or for recreational use.

 Will medicinal cannabis products be subsidised under the Commonwealth Government’s Pharmaceutical Benefits Scheme?